nikeee/advent-of-code-2021/README.md

 ## Prolog
 Doing something in Prolog is _very_ different.
 It has been an interesting experience; would recommend 10/10.
 Implementing stuff feels like a giant [Query-By-Example](https://en.wikipedia.org/wiki/Query_by_Example) or a variation of the tuple calculus.

+## Julia
+In Julia, functions that mutate state of their arguments have ([by convention only](https://docs.julialang.org/en/v1/manual/style-guide/#bang-convention)) an exclamation mark in their name, for example `push!`, which is an interesting idea.

+I enjoyed using Julia and will definitely use it again, although it uses 1-based array indices.